open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

 - Bitrate control is not supported.
 It may costs up to 2Mbps per connection.
 - If you create multiple `LocalCameraStream`s with different resolutions, previous streams will be black.
 - woogeen.lib is compiled on 32 bit platform.
+- publishing local H264 stream is not supported.

 # Video Codecs {#section7}
 For encoder, only VP8 is supported.
 So if you want to publish stream to remote side or conference, please choose VP8.